-- The Griffith Observatory planetarium show isn't designed for small children, and kids under 5 years old are admitted only to the first show of the day.
+- The Griffith Observatory planetarium show isn't designed for small children, and kids less than 5 years old are admitted only to the first show of the day.

 - The Griffith Observatory is open late and you can get great city views from outside.
 Bring an extra clothing layer in case it cools off too much.

 Special Events at the Griffith Observatory

 The Griffith Observatory frequently hosts special Star Parties and other events.

 Griffith Observatory in the MoviesGriffith Observatory has appeared in many films, but perhaps its most memorable role was in the ending of Rebel Without a Cause.
 Other Griffith Observatory film credits include Transformers, the 1984 Terminator film and Jurassic Park.

 2800 East Observatory Road